The Three Basic Types of Cryptocurrencies Explained

-Cryptocurrencies refer to virtual forms of currencies that are basically taken as alternative to fiat currencies.
+Cryptocurrencies refer to virtual forms of currencies that are basically taken as alternatives to fiat currencies.
 The other names would be digital currencies, virtual currencies or cryptocoins or digital coins.
 As such, Bitcoin, which was initiated back in 1998, is the first cryptocurrencies and is spent today as a store of value, unit of account and a medium of exchange.

 Cryptocurrencies are a type of crypto assets, which refer to any digital assets built on top of blockchain and utilizing cryptography.
 Cryptography is an encryption technique that is utilized to secure and verify transfer of transactions.
 You can check this article for basics of blockchain and cryptography and how they work but basically, a blockchain comprises of a distributed network of nodes that will validate a transaction once it is requested and broadcast by someone on the network.
 A transaction is verified and combined with others to create a new block of data that is immutably stored on ledger.
 As would be expected, cryptocurrencies are a subset of digital currency: there are other versions that unlike Bitcoin do not use blockchain and have mediators like the bank.